GW231109_235456: A Sub-threshold Binary Neutron Star Merger in the LIGO-Virgo-KAGRA O4a Observing Run?: Introduction

-For our purposes, \ac{DNS} systems constitute a narrow mass population of binaries with two neutron stars found by radio telescopes \citep{Ozel:2016oaf, Thorsett:1998uc}, including the first discovered \ac{BNS} \citep{Hulse:1974eb}.
-Previous studies have shown strong consistency between the component masses of GW170817 and this population \citep{LIGOScientific:2017vwq, LIGOScientific:2018hze, Zhang:2019bhn, Galaudage:2020zst}.
-By contrast, GW190425 \citep{LIGOScientific:2020aai} had components each consistent with isolated neutron star masses but outside the \ac{DNS} distribution, leading to interpretations that it came from a fast-merging population of massive two neutron star systems \citep{Romero-Shaw:2020aaj, Safarzadeh:2020efa} or possibly contained one or more \ac{BH} components \citep{Clesse:2020ghq, Gupta:2019nwj, Foley:2020kus, Kyutoku:2020xka, singh2021gravitational}.
-Moreover, no electromagnetic counterpart was observed for GW190425 \citep{LIGOScientific:2020aai, Foley:2020kus, Coulter:2024eml, Paek:2023xdc}.
+For the purposes of this work, the \ac{DNS} population refers to a narrow-mass class of binaries consisting of two neutron stars observed primarily through radio pulsar surveys \citep{Ozel:2016oaf, Thorsett:1998uc}, including the first discovered \ac{BNS} system \citep{Hulse:1974eb}.
+Previous studies have demonstrated strong consistency between the component masses of GW170817 and those of the Galactic \ac{DNS} population \citep{LIGOScientific:2017vwq, LIGOScientific:2018hze, Zhang:2019bhn, Galaudage:2020zst}.
+By contrast, GW190425 \citep{LIGOScientific:2020aai} exhibited component masses individually consistent with isolated neutron stars but a total mass lying outside the Galactic \ac{DNS} distribution.
+These properties have motivated interpretations invoking either a fast-merging population of massive \ac{BNS} systems \citep{Romero-Shaw:2020aaj, Safarzadeh:2020efa} or, alternatively, the presence of one or more \ac{BH} components \citep{Clesse:2020ghq, Gupta:2019nwj, Foley:2020kus, Kyutoku:2020xka, singh2021gravitational}.

-As a result, \ac{BNS} systems similar to GW190425 are less relevant for the target population in this study.
-Depending on the \ac{SNR} of potential GW190425-like events, our search could naturally down-rank their significance.
-In contrast, there is particular interest in identifying and improving the detection rate of GW170817-like systems, since they are known to produce electromagnetic counterparts \citep{LIGOScientific:2017vwq, LIGOScientific:2018hze, Valenti:2017ngx, McCully:2017lgx, Smartt:2017fuw, Evans:2017mmy, Kilpatrick:2017mhz} and may synthesize a significant amount of r-process elements \citep{Drout:2017ijr, Pian:2017gtc}.
-These results offer a clearer view of the contribution of \ac{BNS} mergers to r-process element abundances in galaxies.
-For simplicity, we designate our target population as \ac{DNS} throughout this paper.
+There is particular interest in identifying and improving the detection rate of GW170817-like systems, since they are known to produce electromagnetic counterparts \citep{LIGOScientific:2017vwq, LIGOScientific:2018hze, Valenti:2017ngx, McCully:2017lgx, Smartt:2017fuw, Evans:2017mmy, Kilpatrick:2017mhz} and may synthesize a significant fraction of r-process elements \citep{Drout:2017ijr, Pian:2017gtc}.
+These results provide a clearer view of the contribution of \ac{BNS} mergers to r-process element abundances in galaxies. \ac{BNS} systems similar to GW190425 are less relevant to the target population in this study, although they remain marginally consistent with it.
+Accordingly, we focus on GW170817-like Galactic \ac{DNS} systems when constructing the mass prior in Sec.~\ref{sec:population}.
+For simplicity, we refer to this target population as \ac{DNS} throughout this paper.